Ollione/antons-skafferi-spring/README.md

 Create a new config with the '+' button and select Spring Boot, give it a name and select java 17, select class "se.antons_skafferi.AntonsSkafferiSpringApplication" as main class then it should be up and running.

-To initialize the database you will for now need to use these commands, but a combined script will be made, make sure the docker container is up and running before running these
+To initialize the database you will for now need to use these commands in the terminal, but a combined script will be made, make sure the docker container is up and running before running these, these might be Linux/Mac only
 - docker exec -i antons-skafferi-spring-mysql-1 mysql -u myuser -psecret mydatabase < sql/01-drops.sql
 - docker exec -i antons-skafferi-spring-mysql-1 mysql -u myuser -psecret mydatabase < sql/02-tables.sql
 - docker exec -i antons-skafferi-spring-mysql-1 mysql -u myuser -psecret mydatabase < sql/03-inserts.sql

+To run all in one script use this command in the terminal
+- cat sql/01-drops.sql sql/02-tables.sql sql/03-inserts.sql | docker exec -i antons-skafferi-spring-fork-mysql-1 mysql -u myuser -psecret mydatabase

+The server can then be found at localhost:8080
+The menu can be accessed at localhost:8080/menu/all